SWIFTSIM/SOAP/parameter_files/README.md

 - **cold_dense_gas_filter**: Optional.
 How to determine which gas particles count as being cold & dense
   - **maximum_temperature_K**: Value above which gas is not considered to be cold
   - **minimum_hydrogen_number_density_cm3**: Value below which gas gas is not considered to be dense
+- **strict_halo_copy**: Optional, default False.
+When a halo has multiple ExclusiveSphere/ProjectedAperture halo types which encompass all the bound particles then we just copy across the values rather than recomputing them.
+There are a small number of properties for which this is not correct.
+If this flag is set then these properties are set to zero for the larger apertures instead of being copied across.